-The Bijagos Archipelago is largely removed from mainland conflict but while you may feel safe and secure, it's best to heed travel warnings and make like a tree.
+The Bijagos Archipelago is largely removed from mainland conflict, but while you may feel safe and secure, it's best to listen to any travel warnings.

 If you can get to Bissau's international airport, TAP Air flies direct to Lisbon and there are several services to Dakar.

 The beautiful Bijagos Archipelago is the feather in Guinea Bissau's tourism cap.
-Now a Unesco Biosphere reserve, there's plenty of diving and fishing to be done while you potter between the islands.
+Now a UNESCO World Heritage Biosphere reserve, there's plenty of diving and fishing to be done while you explore the islands.
 But whether you're there to admire the marine life or conquer it, the relaxed, and insulated atmosphere is intoxicating.

 Unfortunately the same sense of isolation and privacy that attracts adventurers to this archipelago also appeals to drug smugglers, who use it as a platform between Latin America and Europe.

 Several hundred kilos of cocaine are thought to pass through the islands each week, but smugglers are a surreptitious lot and chances are you'll be none the wiser.

 If you come across any packages washed up on the beach, don't let your curiosity get the better of you.
 It's best to turn around and head back the other way.

 The same applies if you stumble upon any strange clearings while wandering.
 Chances are it's one of the many secret airstrips used to unload packages, and probably not somewhere you want to hang around.